ireneo-cobarjr/SG-Libraries/README.md

 ```
 5. Output files are located in the 'dist' folder.

-6. Open demo.html; located in the root directory, on your browser to check that everything works.
+6. Open demo.html on your browser to check that everything works.

 #### Development
 ```
 gulp dev
 ```
-> Alternatively, you may run 'gulp {design/effect}-dev'
+> Alternatively, you may run 'gulp {design/effect}-dev'. (ex. 'gulp snake-border-dev')

 This will watch changes on the files and recompile it.
 Useful if you want to make changes and see it directly thru the demo.html page.